shango/shango.github.io/aws_workstation.md

 - Administrator access to your AWS account
 - An internet connection with at least 15 Mbps download/upload speed
 - Basic familiarity with Windows Server administration
-- Familiarity with Windows RDP
+- Familiarity with Windows Remote Protocol (RDP)

 ## Request Quota Increases